W. J. Cash: Early life and education

-The president of Wake Forest at the time was the controversial William Louis Poteat, whose liberal theological stance and espousal and teaching of Darwin's theory of evolution was disturbing to more conservative North Carolina Baptists who supported the school.
-Poteat and others on the college's faculty encouraged Cash to challenge conventional orthodoxies, and under their tutelage, Cash turned away from enthusiasm for Southern writers such as Thomas Dixon Jr. – whose white supremacist novel The Clansman: A Historical Romance of the Ku Klux Klan (1905) was the basis for D. W. Griffith's 1915 silent film The Birth of a Nation – and towards the work of authors such as Joseph Conrad, Fyodor Dostoyevsky, and Henry Adams instead, as well as the ideas of Sigmund Freud.
+The president of Wake Forest at the time was the controversial William Louis Poteat, whose liberal theological stance and espousal and teaching of Darwin's theory of evolution was disturbing to many conservative North Carolina Baptists who supported the school.
+Poteat and others on the college's faculty encouraged Cash to challenge conventional orthodoxies, and under their tutelage, Cash turned away from enthusiasm for Southern writers such as Thomas Dixon Jr. — whose white supremacist novel The Clansman: A Historical Romance of the Ku Klux Klan (1905) was the basis for D. W. Griffith's 1915 silent film The Birth of a Nation — and towards the work of more cosmopolitan writers such as Joseph Conrad, Fyodor Dostoyevsky, Henry Adams, and Sigmund Freud.
 Cash affected the style of a bohemian and became known as the campus iconoclast.

 During Cash's final two undergraduate years, he served first as Managing Editor and then Associate Editor of the college newspaper, the Old Gold & Black, where he emulated H. L. Mencken's style of writing.
 In his editorials, he opposed the state's Baptist newspaper The Biblical Recorder on issues such as evolution and social dancing.
 In the summer, he worked at the hosiery mill at which his father was then the superintendent.
 Cash graduated in 1922 with an A.B., and then attended law school there for a year, before deciding not to pursue a legal career.
 Cash later declared that he left law school because it "required too much mendacity."

-After college, Cash served a 1923 summer apprenticeship as a reporter for the Charlotte Observer, during which he covered a quickly-suppressed textile mill strike, a lynching, and other events which caused him to begin the see the South in a more critical way.
+Immediately following college, Cash served a 1923 summer apprenticeship as a reporter for the Charlotte Observer, during which he covered a quickly-suppressed textile mill strike, a lynching, and other events that caused him to begin to see the South in a more realistic way.

 For two years, Cash taught English at Georgetown College in Georgetown, Kentucky, and at a high school in North Carolina, before experiencing a nervous collapse.
 Throughout his life, Cash suffered from manic depression or affective disorder, which manifested itself in breakdowns, periods of depression, fear of sexual impotency, and physical ailments such as not being able to swallow or choking when he spoke.
-He also suffered from a hyperthyroid condition, occasional alcoholism and excessive smoking.
+He also suffered from a hyperthyroid condition, occasional alcoholism, and excessive smoking.
 Cash usually referred to his condition as "neurasthenia".

-After his breakdown, at great strain on their finances, Cash's parents paid for him to take a bicycle tour of Europe –through England, France, Italy, Switzerland, Germany, and Belgium – during which he recovered.
+After his breakdown, at great strain on their finances, Cash's parents paid for him to take a bicycle tour of Western Europe, during which he recovered.
 When he came back he turned permanently to journalism as his profession.